sfaist/docs/api-reference/get-started.md

   icon="ufo"
   href="/api-reference/extract"
 >
-  Learn how to extract product information from the web
+  Learn how to extract product information from your catalog and the web
 </Card>
 <Card
   title="Sources"